Our Team

 Field Officer

-Nelson first encountered WILK as a member of one of the pilot groups which started in WILK’s Livestock as a Business Program.
+Nelson first encountered WILK as a member of one of the pilot groups which started in WILK’s Livestock as a Business (LAB) Program.
 He proved himself to be a strong leader of the Amboseli Livestock Farmer Group and has provided invaluable assistance with conducting baseline questionnaires by performing interviews before WILK projects begin.
-He now manages the monitoring of WILK’S existing water projects
+He now manages the monitoring of WILK’S existing water projects.

 women in Kenya